bestend/s3lync/README.md

 * You open a file → it syncs
 * You write to a file → it uploads
-* You don’t think about S3 until you need to
+* You don't think about S3 until you need to

 ---